 It's not unusual to find rust around salt water, but now the pairing might actually be useful.
 Researchers at Caltech and Northwestern University have found that electricity can be produced when salt water flows over the top of thin films of rust.
 The process was previously seen in – what else – graphene, but rust is far easier to scale up.

 Today, they are starting to roll out a new Twitter.com – a refreshed and updated website that is faster, easier to navigate and more personalized.
-The site has an updated look and feel that is more consistent with the Twitter you see on other devices, making it easier to access some of your favorite features, and with more options ...Read more
+The site has an updated look and feel that is more consistent with the Twitter you see on other devices, making it easier to access some of your favorite features, and with more options to...Read more

 Researchers from NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California, and the University of Bath are developing a technique that uses satellite radar imaging to monitor the safety of bridges and other large-scale infrastructure.
 Using 15 years of orbital radar images of the Morandi Bridge, the researchers were able to detect signs of war...Read more